Meghan Markle Unlikely To Forgive ‘Emotionally Abusive’ Father According To One Royal Expert

 As Meghan Markle’s family drama drags on, people everywhere wonder what it will take to bring it to an end.
 Some wonder if a solution even exists.
 Well one royal expert says it’s unlikely that the Duchess of Sussex will be able to bring herself to forgive her father because his emotional abuse has made him untrustworthy.

 Months before Markle’s fairy-tale wedding to Prince Harry, her family seemed very supportive of her upcoming nuptials.
 As recently reported by Inquisitr, her father Thomas Markle, half-sister Samantha Markle, and half-brother Thomas Markle, Jr. all expressed their excitement about the match.
 All that seemed to change when her father profited from “paparazzi photos” he staged.
-Since then the mudslinging from him and Samantha has been constant with the harshest comments coming from her father.
-Victoria Arbiter, royal commentator for the Australian women’s network 9Honey, describes some of his comments as “emotionally abusive” and says it’s unlikely Meghan will be able to find a way through it to forgive him.
+Since then, the mudslinging from him and Samantha has been constant with the harshest comments coming from her father.
+Victoria Arbiter, the royal commentator for the Australian women’s network 9Honey, describes some of his comments as “emotionally abusive” and says it’s unlikely Meghan will be able to find a way through it to forgive him.

 “Some of what he’s said has been emotionally abusive.
 It’s been threatening, it’s been cold, and it’s been embarrassing and humiliating — sort of every negative connotation you can think of — he’s hit the nail on the head.”